Please watch these 2 minute videos to see the current state of the Mission’s plumbing, deterioration and day to day

 Rescue Mission of the Mahoning Valley has been serving the needs of the homeless in our area for more than a century.
-We offer shelter to 130 women, children and men nightly, and serve over 600 meals each day.
+We offer shelter to 114 men, women and children nightly, and serve hundreds of meals weekly.
 Numbers increase during the winter months.

 We’ve been in our present location on Martin Luther King Jr. Drive in Youngstown since 1972.
 However, the building is over 85 years old and can no longer adequately meet the needs of the people we serve: